 Food garbage should not go into the waste cans that are in the law library; it smells and attracts insects and mice.
 Pack up and deposit your food related trash in the waste cans in the Wood Hall lobby area and please remember to clean up after yourself.

-Nine Group Study Rooms in Wood Hall are available to law students who need a short term study area for two or more persons.
-Daily sign-up sheets are posted outside each room.
-Reservations for groups must be limited to three hours or less per group per day.
+Eight Study Rooms in Wood Hall are available to law students who need a short term quiet area to study.
+Reservations for must be limited to four hours or fewer per person, per day.
 Use of these rooms is strictly limited to law students.
 Pets are not allowed in the Study Rooms with the exception of certified service and support animals.
 Due to COVID-19 precautions, room occupancy is limited to one person.
 Reserve a Study Room

 General Use Carrels and Tables